Undergraduate Catalog

 442 Employee Benefits.
 (3) The course focuses on employee benefits practices, which includes the socio-economic and institutional context of the development and management of employee benefits systems, procedures used in benefits administration, and employer-sponsored and government-mandated programs.
 Prerequisite: HRM 353.

-443 Collective Bargaining.
-(3) A comprehensive study of collective bargaining.
-Stress is given to legislation, policies, and practices pertinent to collective bargaining, as well as to procedures and techniques utilized in bargaining.
-Attention also focuses upon the problem of handling and settling industrial controversy.
+443 Unions, Labor Relations, and Collective Bargaining.
+(3) A study of unions, labor relations, and collective bargaining.
+Includes practices pertinent to collective bargaining, including procedures and techniques utilized in negotiations.
 Prerequisite: HRM 353.

 444 International Human Resource Management.
-(3) (Global Issues) The study of human resource management practices and regulations.
+(3) (Multicultural) The study of human resource management practices and regulations.
 Topics will include staffing, selection, training and development, labor relations, performance appraisal, and managing workforce diversity in a global economy.

 446 Human Resource Management in the Legal Environment.
 (3) Social and economic implications of government regulations concerning equal employment opportunity are covered.
 Includes laws and agencies relating to equality in employment for women, minorities, veterans, older employees, and disabled workers.
 Prerequisite: HRM 353.